Anchorage, Alaska Wedding Guide

 Below is important information pertaining to marriage licenses issued in Anchorage.
 For clarification on what this information means you can check out our Marriage License Laws Explained page.

-After the marriage has taken place and the certificate has been signed by the couple and the officiant, the couple will need to mail the original Certificate of Marriage to the VRS office in Juneau or Anchorage within one year.
-If the deadline is missed, the couple will need to reapply and pay another license fee.
+After the marriage has taken place and the certificate has been signed by the officiant and a witness, the officiant must return the original Certification of Marriage to the HAVRS office in Juneau or Anchorage within seven (7) days.
+If the return deadline is missed, the couple may need to apply for a new license, though it may be accepted provided certain conditions are met.
+To avoid complications in registering the marriage, return the license on time!

 Fee: $60